abhishek227/Linux-cheat-sheet/README.md

 ### User Information

 1. **who** It is used to get information about currently logged in user on to system.
 If you don't provide any option or arguments, the command displays the following information for each logged-in user.
+Use **who** with arguments -a or --all . its same as -b -d --login -p -r -t -T -u

     1. Login name of the user
     2. User terminal